National Eating Disorder Awareness Week

 Millions of people secretly struggle with food and body issues.
 Today's culture, with social media playing a huge role in comparison issues, apps on cell phones allowing people to easily photoshop pictures of themselves, and weight loss companies targeting children and adolescents does not help.
 The good news is individuals can overcome this struggle - there is hope for recovery.

-This year’s National Eating Disorder Awareness Week is themed Come As You Are: Hindsight is 20/20.
-In honor of this important week for mental health awareness, Andrew Harris, one of HopeWay's primary therapists, gave us a few insights.
+In honor of this important week for mental health awareness, Greer Mitchell, JD, MD, Director of HopeWay's Center for Eating Disorders, gave us a few insights.

 Additional Eating Disorder Resources